usagitoneko97/klara/A4.Cfg/readme.md

 ## Minimal SSA

 There are many ways to insert Φ-function.
 The easiest way of inserting Φ-function is to insert it at every block that have joint points (multiple parents).
-But that could result in an excess amount of unnecessaries phi function.
+But that could result in an excess amount of unnecessaries φ-function.
 Consider the CFG below:

 ![cfg_ssa_intro](resources/cfg_ssa_intro.svg)

  Φ-function of `x` had to be inserted just before `B4` since it has been declared in both of the blocks `B2` and `B3`.
-But phi function for variable `y` should not be inserted at `B4` since `B2` and `B3` had not declared variable `y`.
+But φ-function for variable `y` should not be inserted at `B4` since `B2` and `B3` had not declared variable `y`.

 ![cfg_ssa_intro_after_ssa](resources/cfg_ssa_intro_after_ssa_1.svg)